 Legible handwriting & good communication skills

-Reliable transportation (driver's license & proof of insurance)
+Reliable transportation (driver's license & proof of insurance) for most positions

-Must be able to attend the paid training and obtain certifications.
+Must be able to attend the paid training and obtain certifications

-EMPLOYEES OF THE YEAR - 2013
+EMPLOYEES OF THE YEAR - 2015

-2013 EMPLOYEE OF THE YEAR (Line Staff)
+2015 EMPLOYEE OF THE YEAR (Direct Care/Line Staff)

-2013 EMPLOYEE OF THE YEAR (Leadership)
+2015 EMPLOYEE OF THE YEAR (Leadership)